jgchoti/job_rejection_analysis/README.md

 ## 🎨 Interactive Dashboard

-An interactive dashboard visualizing these findings is available [here](https://your-dashboard-link.com) (link to be added once live).
+An interactive dashboard visualizing these findings is available [here](https://language-of-rejection.streamlit.app/).